2004 Birmingham Hodge Hill by-election: Campaign

 The by-election was heavily contested by the Labour Party and the Liberal Democrats, with both parties alleging "dirty tricks" by the other.
 Liam Byrne's campaign team, led by West Bromwich East MP Tom Watson, produced leaflets with slogans such as "Labour is on your side, the Lib Dems are on the side of failed asylum seekers."
 Another flier stated: "While Labour were tough the Lib Dems were wimps—they tried to stop us taking away benefits from failed asylum seekers and they voted against plans to speed up deportations."

 Meanwhile, the Lib Dems reminded voters of Labour's decision to invade Iraq the previous year and, in the constituency's predominantly Muslim Washwood Heath ward, produced a leaflet carrying a picture of Charles Kennedy and Nicola Davies surrounded by South Asian voters.

 During the campaign, Labour pledged to "smash teen gangs" and create "yob-free zones".

-Results
+Domestic issues such as schools, hospitals and crime also featured prominently.

+Result

-At the by-election, the seat was retained by Labour and Liam Byrne became the MP, but with a vastly reduced majority of only 460 votes, with the seat becoming a marginal.
+At the by-election, the seat was retained by Labour, but with a vastly reduced majority of only 460 votes.
 The Lib Dems narrowed the gap with a 26.7% swing, which at the time was the eleventh largest in United Kingdom by-election history.